 But what I’m most impressed about Salesforce is management’s constant striving for excellence.
-Last April, I covered the company’s foray into blockchain technology.
-I appreciated their journey in large part because the blockchain complemented their core business approach: to decentralize authority and promote data-sharing through secure networks.
+Since its 2017 foray into blockchain technology, I have appreciated its journey in large part because the blockchain complemented their core business approach: to decentralize authority and promote data-sharing through secure networks.

 For a start, Microsoft has proven itself through extraordinarily tough circumstances.
 Prior to the much-celebrated reign of Satya Nadella, MSFT stock suffered tremendously from Apple’s onslaught.
 Apple was the first to introduce the smartphone concept, and later, the tablet.
 Whatever they did, it was magic.